zeek/logschema/README.md

   "properties": {
     "ts": {
       "type": "number",
-      "description": "This is the time of the first packet."
+      "description": "This is the time of the first packet.", "x-zeek": {
+        "type": "time",
+        "record_type": "Conn::Info",
+        "is_optional": false,
+        "script": "base/protocols/conn/main.zeek"
+      }
     },
 ...
 }